briabar/Katas/README.md

 Description
 ---------------------

-This is a collection of programming tasks from the website codewars.com.
+This is a collection of programming tasks from the website codewars.com and the book Cracking the Coding Interview.

 Installation
 ----------------

 ## Dendencies and Runtime Environment

-Everything here should run python.
+Everything here should run in python.
 I'm going to try and keep everything in Python 3.

 ## To Run